How can we help students navigate their college journey to pursue purposeful lives?

 3. A way for enabling advisors/mentors to engage with their students and guide students in proactively pursuing resources in college

-Through exploring and identifying individual Core Values, Personality Strengths, 21st Century Skills and Desired Impact, students, faculty, staff, and mentors can collaboratively gain a better awareness of, document, co-construct, and evaluate a purpose journey via a persona definition, a purpose profile, and experience modules.
+Through exploring and identifying individual Core Values, Character Strengths, 21st Century Skills and Desired Impact, students, faculty, staff, and mentors can collaboratively gain a better awareness of, document, co-construct, and evaluate a purpose journey via a persona definition, a purpose profile, and experience modules.

 What is True North?